Multi Jet Fusion PA 12 3D printing material

 The Multi Jet Fusion process is similar to binder jetting technology as it uses a liquid binding agent to create the layers of your object.
 In addition, a detailing agent is used to obtain fine details and to smooth the surface of the object.
 Layer by layer, the object is created from the combination of the powder, the liquid agents (fusing and detailing) and the energy (heating process).

 The HP process is faster than SLS technology but it still needs to cool.
 When the parts are 3D printed, the building box is placed into the post-processing station that cools the parts and prepares them for cleaning.
-The object is extracted from the powder which is sieved and partly recycled for another 3D printing batch.

 The maximum size of your models are limited by the physical size of our 3D printers – nothing can be printed larger than the printer bed.